Brownies are household spirits from British folklore.

 Temerarius (Latin) = reckless or foolhardy.

-During the ancient Roman Republic, the Praetorian Guard was
+In ancient Rome, the Praetorian Guard was an elite

 The rune pictured at the start of the section is a